Programme overview

 Admission requirements

-When you apply for this programme, you’ll need to provide proof of your identity (ID) as well as other documents such as academic certificates – please have these handy when you’re ready to apply.
+- When you apply for this programme, you’ll need to provide proof of your identity (ID) and other documents such as academic certificates – please have these handy when you’re ready to apply.

 Courses and timetables